ssciwr/mobile-phone-network-analysis/README.md

 ## Installation

+It is possible to run the code in this repository without installation using above Binder link - though the available RAM is quite limiting.
-We recommend installing the software stack for this project using [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html):
+If you want to run locally, we recommend installing the software stack for this project using [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html):

 ```
 git clone https://github.com/ssciwr/mobile-phone-network-analysis.git